RishabhDotasara/Form-Builder/README.md

 - Improve documentation.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details.